Bfgeshka/awesome-c/README.md

   native C binding.
 [Various licenses][204].

 ## GUI ##
-Widget toolkits, or things meant to be used in a similar way to them.
 * [GTK+][206] - Cross-platform widget toolkit. [``LGPL-2.1-only``][LGPL-2.1-only]
 * [IUP][207] - Another cross-platform widget toolkit. [``MIT``][MIT]
 * [nuklear][208] - Small, C89, single-header widget toolkit.
 Public domain.